ValValeria/Film-App/README.md

 > Home page

 ![Alt text](./screenshots/screen4.png)
-> Login page for the suoer admin
+> Login page for the super admin

 ## How to run the app
 Firstly, you need create .env file and fill in your database settings.
 Then open terminal or type